Best daily deals

 A Google Pixel 3 on a comforter next to the Sony WF-1000XM3 true wireless earbuds and charging case.

 Spotify constantly and consistently comes out with new features.
 For example, in 2017, it created a “Time Capsule” playlist for all of its 16-year-old-and-up users, Premium or not.
 These playlists were personalized based on their extensive listening history.
 It was created to be the kind of playlist users would have listened to in their teenage years.
 Pretty cool, huh?
-Another more recent creation of Spotify was the “Pet Playlist,” which users could personalize by inputting the species of their pet as well as ranking their pet’s behaviors across a few different spectra.
+Another more recent creation of Spotify was the “Pet Playlist,” which users could personalize by inputting the species of their pet and ranking their pet’s behaviors across a few different spectra.
 This data was then mixed with the genres and styles of music the user enjoys to create a playlist for users and their furry best friends.

 Express yourself on Tinder and Instagram